What is LLLT?

 2. Dosage expressed as J/cm2 is inadequate

-No agreed method for measuring LLLT dosage
+No agreed method for measuring PBM dosage

 So beam area is hard to define and there is no agreement in our industry for defining it.
 [I propose 1/e2 - will explain this soon].